Optimistic limits of the colored Jones polynomials: Appendix

 \subsection{Formal substitution of the colored Jones polynomial and the potential function}

 In this Appendix, we induce the potential function $W(w_1,\ldots,w_m)$ defined in Section \ref{ch32} from the formal substitution (\ref{formalsubsti}) of the colored Jones polynomial.

-The colored Jones polynomial is determined by the R-matrix and the local maxima/minima.
-(See \cite{Murakami00a} for a reference.)
-However, as seen in (\ref{formalsubsti}), the local maxima/minima does not have an effect on the formal substitution.
+The colored Jones polynomial is determined by the R-matrix and the local maxima/minima (see \cite{Murakami00a} for reference).
+However, as seen in (\ref{formalsubsti}), the local maxima/minima do not have an effect on the formal substitution.
 So we only consider the R-matrix of the colored Jones polynomial:

 where $j,k,l,m,h\in\{0,1,\ldots,N-1\}$ and $\delta_{j,k}$ is the Kronecker's delta.
 If $R_{l,m}^{j,k}\neq 0$, then $h$ is uniquely determined by the formula $h=j-m=l-k$, and if $(R^{-1})_{l,m}^{j,k}\neq 0$, then $h=m-j=k-l$.